The height of piecewise-testable languages and the complexity of the logic of subwords: Introduction

-Piecewise-testable (PT) languages were introduced more than forty years ago in Simon's doctoral thesis (see~\cite{simon75,sakarovitch83}) and have played an important role in the algebraic and logical theory of first-order definable languages, see~\cite{pin86,DGK-ijfcs08,klima2011} and the references therein.
-They also constitute an important class of simple regular languages with applications in learning theory~\cite{kontorovich2008}, databases~\cite{bojanczyk2012b}, linguistics~\cite{rogers2013}, etc. The concept of PT languages has been extended to encompass trees~\cite{bojanczyk2012b}, infinite words~\cite{perrin2004}, pictures~\cite{matz98}, etc.
+Piecewise-testable (PT) languages were introduced more than forty years ago in Imre Simon's doctoral thesis (see~\cite{simon72,simon75,sakarovitch83}) and have played an important role in the algebraic and logical theory of first-order definable languages, see~\cite{pin86,DGK-ijfcs08,klima2011} and the references therein.
+They also constitute an important class of simple regular languages with applications in learning theory~\cite{kontorovich2008}, databases~\cite{bojanczyk2012b}, linguistics~\cite{rogers2013}, etc. The concept of PT languages has been extended to richer notions of ``subwords''~\cite{zetzsche2018}, to trees~\cite{bojanczyk2012b}, infinite words~\cite{perrin2004,carton2018b}, pictures~\cite{matz98}, or any combinatorial well-quasi-order~\cite{goubault2016}. \\

+When a language $L\subseteq A^*$ is PT, we further say that it is ``$n$-PT'' if it is closed under~$\sim_n$, and the smallest such $n$ is called the PT \emph{height} of $L$, denoted $h(L)$ in this article.

 The height of piecewise-testable languages is a natural measure of descriptive complexity.
 Indeed, $h(L)$ coincides with the number of variables needed in a $\calB\Sigma_1$ formula that defines $L$~\cite{DGK-ijfcs08}.
-In this paper, the main question we address is ``\emph{how can one bound the height of PT languages obtained by natural language-theoretic operations?}'' Since the height of these languages is a more robust measure than, say, their state complexity, it can be used advantageously in the complexity analysis of problems where PT languages are prominent.
-As a matter of fact, our results apply to open problems in the logic of subwords, see section~\ref{sec-FO-basic}.
+In this article, the main question we address is ``\emph{how can one bound the height of PT languages obtained by natural language-theoretic operations?}'' Since the height of these languages is a more robust measure than, say, their state complexity, it can be used advantageously in the complexity analysis of problems where PT languages are prominent.
+As a matter of fact, our results apply to, and were motivated by, open problems in the complexity analysis of a logic of subwords, see~\Cref{sec-FO-basic}.